FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/Index.md

 ## FreemiumKit vs. RevenueCat

 Many people in our community love 😻 RevenueCat, so you might wonder how FreemiumKit compares.
-The following table should explain why I've built FreemiumKit in the first place:
+The short answer is, that RevenueCat focuses on **growth** for _already successful_ customers, whereas FreemiumKit focuses on **convenience** for _beginners and Indie developers_.
+See the following table to get a better understanding of what I mean by that:

 | Feature                        | FreemiumKit                                           | RevenueCat                     |
 |--------------------------------|-------------------------------------------------------|--------------------------------|